grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 ### Trigger a Grafana Managed Alert

-We have now configured an alert rule and a contact point.
+We have configured an alert rule and a contact point.
 Now lets see if we can trigger a Grafana Managed Alert by generating some traffic on our sample application.

 1. Browse to [Grafana News](https://grafana.news).
 1. Repeatedly click the vote button or refresh the page numerous times to generate a traffic spike.